ckormanyos/real-time-cpp/readme.txt

 ----------------------------------------------

-It is easiest to get started with the reference application using one of the supported boards, such as Arduino(R) or BeagleBone.
+It is easiest to get started with the reference application using one of the supported boards, such as Arduino or RaspberryPi or BeagleBone. etc.
 The reference application can be found in the directory ref_app and its subdirectories.

 To get started with the reference application, start Visual Studio(R) 2012 (or later) and open the solution ref_app_vs2012.sln.
 Select the desired